NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

-We recommend that you preference as many residence halls, floors and sections as possible, as this will increase the likelihood of a match between your preference and specific hall/room availability and you will avoid having to choose from the remaining open spaces after lottery concludes.
+We highly recommend that you preference as many halls, floors and sections as possible, as this will increase the likelihood of a match between your preference and specific hall/room availability and you will avoid having to choose from the remaining open spaces after lottery concludes.

 |The residence hall on-line lottery system will run on the following dates:|

 |Tuesday, April 7 - Single, triple and quad rooms (only) assigned|

 |Changes to group membership and housing preferences may be made at any time before 8 a.m. on lottery days.
 After 8 a.m. on those dates, no further changes may be made.|

 - In the event that a student going through lottery on April 7 to obtain a single room is not awarded a single room, the student will need to go through lottery on April 9, either with a roommate or go through by themselves to secure a double room and be matched with a roommate.

 - In the event that larger groups are unable to be matched with a room in the hall/floor/section they preferenced on April 7, they will need to re-organize into groups of 2 and try again at the double room lottery on April 9.